dmihovch/raspberry-pie/README.md

 we assign color values to pixels (directly assigning, ie bitmap[x][y] = color), I have not yet found a good way to intercept and check the coordinates of the pixel the user assigned a value to.
-On the actual hardware, I believe assigning a value to a pixel outside of [0-7] on the x or y causes a seg fault.
-In this library, it currently leads to undefined behavior.
+On the actual hardware, I believe assigning a value to a pixel out of bounds it causes a seg fault.
+In this library, it currently just doesn't draw anything to the screen.
 So use this library at your own risk, and certainly do not solely use this and just pray it works on the actual hardware.